breaddaerb/ROLL/docs_roll/docs/English/UserGuide/algorithms/RAFT_Plus_Plus.md

 ### Core Parameter Descriptions

-- `adv_estimator`: Advantage estimator type, set to "reinforce", which is the core configuration of RAFT++ algorithm
+- `adv_estimator`: Advantage estimator type, set to "grpo", which is the core configuration of RAFT++ algorithm
 - `norm_mean_type`: Mean type for reward normalization: the options are "batch", "group", "running", or None; the default is None
 - `norm_std_type`: Std type for reward normalization: the options are "batch", "group", "running", or None; the default is None
 - `whiten_advantages`: Whether to whiten advantage values, default value is false